microsoft/oss-ssc-framework/specification/framework.md

 This paper presents:

-- An overview of the Microsoft OSS SSC Framework Practices.
+- An overview of the OSS SSC Framework Practices.
 - Common supply chain threats with examples and how OSS SSC Framework can help.
 - An overview of the OSS SSC Framework Implementation Guide and Maturity Model.
 - A process for assessing your organization&#39;s maturity.